Spark the Electric Jester 2

-Spark the Electric Jester 2 (or simply Spark 2) is a 2019 platform game created by Brazilian developer Felipe Daneluz.
+Spark the Electric Jester 2 (or simply Spark 2) is a 2019 platform game created by Brazilian indie developer Felipe Daneluz.
 It is a 3D sequel to Daneluz's previous 2D game Spark the Electric Jester, released in 2017.
-Players take control of Spark's robotic counterpart, Fark, on his quest to learn his true identity and find Doctor Armstrong.
-Fark must be guided through various levels and may engage enemies in melee combat.
+The player controls Spark's robotic counterpart, Fark, on his quest to find Doctor Armstrong.
+Fark must be guided through various levels and may engage enemies in combat.
 While fast-paced platforming is emphasized, levels are approachable in multiple ways.

 Development of Spark 2 began after the first game's release.
-Daneluz utilized his own unofficial 3D Sonic the Hedgehog game engine, Hedge Physics, in its creation.
-With the exception of music composition, the game was developed by him mostly alone and was released in May 2019.
+Daneluz utilized his own unofficial 3D Sonic the Hedgehog game engine in its creation.
+With the exception of music composition, the game was developed by him mostly alone.
+Spark 2 was released in May 2019 for Windows and in September 2020 for the Xbox One.
 Critics believed the game would appeal to players who enjoyed the Sonic Adventure titles and complimented its controls and level design.
 However, the combat elements and certain level sections were criticized.

-A sequel, Spark the Electric Jester 3, was released on August 14, 2022.
+A third entry, Spark the Electric Jester 3, was released in August 2022.

 Gameplay

-Spark the Electric Jester 2 is a 3D platform game with melee elements, a departure from its 2D predecessor.
-The player controls Spark's robotic counterpart, Fark, through various levels interspersed with boss fights and cutscenes.
-As Fark, the player is equipped with a dash, double jump, wall jump, and the "Jester Dash", enabling him to home in on nearby enemies.
-He can gain a greater amount of speed through the use of a charged dash, and is capable of running on walls, ceilings, and through vertical loops.
+Departing from its 2D predecessor, Spark the Electric Jester 2 is a 3D platform game.
+The player controls Spark's robotic counterpart, Fark, through 14 different levels.
+Fark is capable of running on walls, ceilings, and through vertical loops.
 The levels, while emphasizing fast-paced platforming, are approachable in multiple ways.
 They are populated by enemies of varying strength, of which engagement is typically optional.
-Fark is able to bounce off of smaller enemies by homing in on them, but must deal multiple attacks to defeat larger ones.
-Attacking enemies will build up an energy gauge, which when full allows the player to release a special attack.
-A shield can be activated for a few seconds to parry enemy attacks and level hazards.
-Parries executed just before an enemy attack lands will earn extra energy and stun the enemy.
+Fark is able to attack and bounce off of smaller enemies by homing in on them, but must deal multiple attacks to defeat larger ones.
+A shield can be activated for a few seconds to parry enemy attacks and protect Fark from level hazards.
+The player can also pick up power-ups, altering Fark's design and giving him different combat abilities.
 Boss fights take place in arenas and revolve around parrying and reacting to attack cues.

-The player can pick up melee weapons, giving Fark unique special moves, as well as collectible pieces of concept art.
-These may also be purchased through a shop in exchange for Bits.
-For each level, two different types of medals can be earned measuring the player's score and time respectively.
+For each level, two different medals can be earned measuring the player's score and time respectively.
+The player can also collect pieces of concept art in the levels.